skywoodsz/skywoodsz.github.io/_pages/about.md

 About Me
 ======
-I am Zhang Tianlin (张天霖), a Ph.D. student at The Chinese University of Hong Kong, advised by Prof. [Liu Yun-Hui](https://www4.mae.cuhk.edu.hk/peoples/liu-yun-hui/) in the [Legged Robot Lab](https://cuhkleggedrobotlab.github.io/).
+I am Zhang Tianlin (张天霖), a Ph.D. student at The Chinese University of Hong Kong, advised by Prof. [Liu Yun-Hui](https://www4.mae.cuhk.edu.hk/peoples/liu-yun-hui/) at the [Legged Robot Lab](https://cuhkleggedrobotlab.github.io/).

 My research focuses on whole-body control, multi-contact planning, and other related topics in robotics.
 Some of my work can be found on [Youtube](https://www.youtube.com/channel/UCRsGxiYkqGvwHsZz1F8rHug) and [Bilibili](https://space.bilibili.com/3289375) (for viewers in China).